 Network Planning

-Active transportation plays an important role in enhancing community health, the environment, and economy, and ensures community members can safety move in and around Kent.
+Active transportation plays an important role in enhancing community health, the environment, and economy, and ensures community members can safely move in and around Kent.
 The District of Kent is committed to providing facilities for people of all ages and abilities to safely walk, bike, and roll around our community.

 Active transportation is any human-powered mode of transportation such as walking, cycling, skateboarding, or using a mobility aid, like a wheelchair.
 Other new and emerging transportation modes such as e-scooters and e-bikes can also fit in this category and may use the same trails and pathways.

 An Active Transportation Network Plan is a strategic document that lays out the District’s vision and objectives for improving active transportation within Kent.
 The purpose of the ATNP is to identify gaps in the pedestrian and bicycle network, improve the experience for people walking, biking, and rolling, and provide a roadmap for priority improvements over the short-, medium-, and long-term.
-The final ATNP could include recommended improvements to the following:
+The final ATNP includes recommended improvements to the following: